snuzi/web-crawler/README.md

 ### Save links to a different storage

-There is a build in storage `DBLinkStorage` based on NoSql database [/rakibtg/SleekDB](https://github.com/rakibtg/SleekDB)   for this library but you can implement a different storage by implementing LimkstorageInterface
+There is a build in storage `DBLinkStorage` based on NoSql database [/rakibtg/SleekDB](https://github.com/rakibtg/SleekDB)   for this library but you can implement a different storage by implementing `LinkStorageInterface`

 ### Run tests